liufeng2317/ADFWI/examples/validation/marmousi2_acoustic_reduced/README.md

 examples/acoustic/01-model-test/01-Marmousi2
 ```

 It does not modify the original example notebooks.
-The goal is to validate the
-current `bv1.2` framework with reproducible script and Jupyter entry points.
+The goal is to provide a lightweight reduced-record validation workflow with reproducible script and Jupyter entry points.
+Use `examples/validation/marmousi2_acoustic_full_record/` when the full 40-shot acquisition geometry is required.

 ## Layout